List of festivals in Nepal: Basantpanchami or Sri Panchami

 For students, Basanta Panchami is more than just a festival; it is a day of renewal and hope.
 They believe that by seeking Saraswati's blessings, they will excel in their studies and artistic endeavors.
 Books and instruments are not touched before the puja, symbolizing the reverence for knowledge.
 This day also marks the beginning of a new educational journey for many, as young children are often initiated into learning with the ritual of 'Akshar Abhyas' (the first writing) on this auspicious occasion.

-Basanta Panchami also signifies the arrival of spring, bringing with it a sense of rejuvenation and joy.
-The mustard fields turn yellow, and the chirping of birds adds to the festive spirit.
-In Kathmandu, the Basantapur Durbar Square has become a hub of cultural activities, with music, dance, and traditional performances celebrating the season.

-Basanta Panchami is a beautiful blend of cultural, religious, and seasonal celebrations in Nepal.
-It underscores the importance of knowledge, wisdom, and learning while welcoming the vibrancy and renewal of spring.
-For students, it is a day of deep significance, filled with rituals and prayers for academic success and personal growth.
-As the chants of Saraswati Vandana echo through the temples and homes, the entire nation comes together to honor the goddess of wisdom and the advent of a new season.
+The holiday of Basanta Panchami marks the seasonal transition into spring and involves various religious, civil, and regional customs throughout Nepal.
+Central festivities take place at Basantapur Durbar Square in Kathmandu, where the public can attend formal government events alongside musical presentations and historic dances.
+Symbolically, the celebrations incorporate the color yellow as a representation of the blossoming mustard fields found across rural regions.
+In Hindu theology, the occasion highlights the pursuit of knowledge, creative arts, and literacy.
+Teachers, students, and performing artists observe the day by offering specific prayers for intellectual growth, while community shrines and households participate in vocal recitations of the Saraswati Vandana.
+The festival is also a traditional milestone for early childhood education, serving as the designated day for young children to practice writing their first letters during an educational initiation ceremony known as Akshar Abhyas.